In 2022, tuition for full-time students at Presbyterian College was $38,990 a year.

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

-The majority of Presbyterian College undergrads use financial aid to to cover the cost of tuition.
-In 2022, 702 of the 991 undergrads enrolled received financial aid.
-Presbyterian College meets 89% of the demonstrated financial need for undergraduates.
+The majority of Presbyterian College undergrads use financial aid to help pay for school.
+In 2023, 673 of the 991 undergrads enrolled received financial aid.
+Presbyterian College meets 79% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.